ImJayc2/KiwiCalandar/README.md

-# KiwiCalandar
+# KiwiCalendar
-Converts WoW's Oceanic Calandar from PDT to NZDT/NZST, Maybe Aussie times too if I can do it
+Converts WoW's Oceanic Calendar from PDT to NZDT/NZST, Maybe Aussie times too if I can do it